The Death of Marat: Later history

 Several copies of the painting were made by David's pupils in 1793–1794, when the image was a popular symbol of martyrdom amid the Reign of Terror.
 From 1795 to David's death, the painting languished in obscurity.
 During David's exile in Belgium, it was hidden, somewhere in France, by Antoine Gros, David's most famous pupil.

 There was renewed interest in the painting after Pierre-Joseph Proudhon and Charles Baudelaire praised the work after seeing it at the Bazar Bonne-Nouvelle in 1845.
 Nineteenth-century paintings inspired by David's work include Paul Jacques Aimé Baudry's Charlotte Corday.
 In the 20th century, David's painting inspired artists such as Pablo Picasso and Edvard Munch, poets (Alessandro Mozzambani) and writers (Peter Weiss' play Marat/Sade).
 Brazilian artist Vik Muniz created a version composed of contents from a city landfill as part of his "Pictures of Garbage" series.
+The painting has also been appropriated by Herman Braun-Vega, at times as a vehicle for political commentary.

 The letter that appears in the painting, with blood-stains and bath water marks still visible, has survived and was owned by Robert Lindsay, 29th Earl of Crawford.